4rft5/ha-subsonic-monitor/README.md

 Pull Requests and other contributions are welcome, especially with things like the icon for the integrations menu and HACS publishing.

-Media Controls do not work, as this currentl only can display the status of a profile, but would be welcomed additions if someone wanted to tackle them.
+Media Controls do not work, as this currentl7 only can display the status of a profile, but would be welcomed additions if someone wanted to tackle them.

 ### Issues